Fleak SQL Language Reference

 -- Basic selection

-SELECT id, timestamp, status FROM events;
+SELECT id, timestamp, status FROM records;

 -- Select all columns

-SELECT * FROM events;
+SELECT * FROM records;

 -- Column aliasing